 IECEx OD 503, Edition 5.0

 Members supported the proposal from UL USA and agreed that this be considered in the future revision of IECEx OD 503 planned by ExPCC WG2 (refer Meeting Report of March 2024 ExPCC WG2 meeting).
-Members also noted tha the next Edition (expected in 2025) of ISO/IEC 17024 needs to be considered in a future revision of IECEx OD 503.
+Members also noted that the next Edition (expected in 2025) of ISO/IEC 17024 needs to be considered in a future revision of IECEx OD 503.
 As an interim solution on this important matter, it was agreed that

 ACTION 2024/04: Mr Malohn will work with Mr Thoren to prepare a draft ExPCC Decision Sheet to define the requirements and provisions for conducting knowledge assessments remotely.
 Members noted that the application of the future Decision Sheet will require prior assessment by an IECEx peer assessor to verify ability to comply with the Decision Sheet.